On the connected blocks polytope: Facets

 \subsection{Independent blocks inequalities}

 We will motivate the next type of inequalities by a few examples.
-Consider a block path $P_3=B_1 \cup B_2 \cup B_3$ of length $3$.
-We have to ensure that it is not possible to choose both $B_1$ and $B_3$ without choosing $B_2$.
-This can be achieved by imposing the inequality
+Consider a block path $P_3=B_1 \cup B_2 \cup B_3$ of length $3$\Xn{, which can also be seen as a subgraph of the graph in \Cref{fig:Example}}. \Xr{We have to ensure that it is not possible to choose both $B_1$ and $B_3$ without choosing $B_2$.}\Xn{Since the blocks $B_1$ and $B_3$ do not share a common vertex, we have to find an inequality that is feasible for $\CBP(P_3)$, but not for $\chi^{\{B_1,B_3\}}$.} This can be achieved by imposing the inequality

-since this forbids the incidence vector $\chi^{\{B_1,B_3\}}$.
-For an arbitrary connected graph $G$ with set of blocks $\B$ this can be generalized to
+\Xr{since this forbids the incidence vector $\chi^{\{B_1,B_3\}}$.} For an arbitrary connected graph $G$ with set of blocks $\B$ this can be generalized to

-for any $\ B_1,B_2,B_3 \in \B$, with $V(B_1) \cap V(B_3)=\emptyset$ and $B_2 \in \B\langle\{B_1,B_3\}\rangle\setminus \{B_1,B_3\}$.
+for any $B_1,B_2,B_3 \in \B$, with $V(B_1) \cap V(B_3)=\emptyset$ and $B_2 \in \B \langle\{B_1,B_3\}\rangle\setminus \{B_1,B_3\}$.
 It is easy to check that together with the box inequalities this already describes all feasible lattice points

 However, these inequalities do not suffice to describe $\CBP(G)$, i.e., the convex hull of these points.
-For example consider a block path $P_5=B_1\cup B_2\cup B_3\cup B_4\cup B_5$ of length $5$.
+For example consider a block path $P_5=B_1\cup B_2\cup B_3\cup B_4\cup B_5$ of length $5$\Xn{, which again can be seen as a subgraph of the graph in \Cref{fig:Example}}.
 Then the inequality

 is valid for $\CBP(P_5)$ and forbids the point $(\frac{1}{2},0,\frac{1}{2},0,\frac{1}{2})^T$, which would remain feasible if only the inequalities in \eqref{ILP} and the box inequalities were imposed.
 Similarly, if $G$ is a graph with blocks $\B=\{B_1,B_2,B_3,B\}$ such that $V(B) \cap V(B_i) \neq \emptyset$ for all $i \in [3]$ and $V(B_i) \cap V(B_j)=\emptyset$ for $i,j \in [3]$, $i\neq j$, then also the inequality